• Home

 Wildwood, Madera, CA 93636

-This park is owned by the San Joaquin River Conservancy and managed by the City of Fresno.
+This park is owned by the San Joaquin River Conservancy.
 Amenities include restrooms, parking, and river access for boating (hand-carried craft only) and fishing.
 For more information, you can contact the Conservancy at (559) 253-7324.
 Directions: Take Hwy.
 41 north, exit Rio Mesa, turn right onto frontage road, and turn left on the access road for Cobb's Tree Farm and Wildwood Mobile Home park, gate for Wildwood Native Park is straight ahead.
-Fee: Free Hours: Open every Friday-Sunday and holidays, 7 am-7 pm
+Hours: CURRENTLY CLOSED

 River West Fresno